tmdinosaurcenter/call-power/INSTALLATION.md

 * REDIS_URL, a URI for the Redis server
 * APPLICATION_ROOT to the path where the application will live.
 If you are using a whole domain or subdomain, this *SHOULD NOT* be defined.
 Otherwise, it will mess up cookie handling and cause CSRF 400 errors on login.
 * SERVER_NAME to the domain or subdomain on which the application will live (if this is not set, external urls will default to localhost)
+* CALL_RATE_LIMIT, the maximum number of allowed calls to a phone number for each campaign, to limit abuse potential.
+Admin phone numbers and logged in users are exempt.
+Defaults to "2 / hour", and must be specified in [flask-limit notation](https://flask-limiter.readthedocs.io/en/stable/#rate-limit-string-notation).

 If you are storing assets on Amazon S3, or another [Flask-Store provider](http://flask-store.soon.build)